Jrmyy/http-log-monitor/README.md

 -   Reader: the path to access the log file
 -   AlertSystem: the threshold (maximum number of requests per second), the alert interval (in the subject, it was 2 minutes)

-And then, after choosing your own parameters, you just need to launch the main file and to let the algorithm makes its work
+And then, after choosing your own parameters, you just need to launch the main file and to let the algorithm makes its work.
+The main will instantiate the thread and make them run

 Improvements
 ------------